 - Country-specific conventions such as phone numbers, zip codes, addresses, names that are incorrectly adjusted

-- Errors in calendar, time and date formats
+- Errors in a calendar, time, and date formats

 - Mistakes in monetary symbols and currency conversions